Skip to Main Content

 What we like

-• Welcomes startups and those with bad credit.
+• Welcomes those with bad credit.
 Fundible offers options for those with a personal credit score of 450 and as little as six months in business.
 Some lenders require a score of at least 600 and two years in business.

 • Variety of loan options.
 Many online lenders specialize in a few types of business loans, but Fundible offers six options.